berkeleyopenarms/blue_mujoco_v1/README.md

 * koko_reacher.py

-OpenAI Gym environment for Blue. `reacher.step` will take 12 input, that means to control all the joints respectively. `reacher._step` is to control the gripper joints at once using `robotfinger_actuator_joint` as a input.
-Use your favorite reward signal.
+OpenAI Gym environment for Blue. `reacher.step` will take 1x12 size action array as a input, which means you can control all the joints respectively.
+Where as, `reacher._step` takes 1x8 size action array.
+The actuator of the gripper joints cannot be controlled respectively but will be controlled at once using `robotfinger_actuator_joint`'s angle as a position input.
+You can also set your favorite reward signal in a step function.

 * koko_reacher.xml